sinaatalay/rendercv-pipeline/README.md

 - Developed a UNIX-style OS with a scheduler, file system, text editor, and calculator
 - Tools Used: C

-# Additional Experience And Awards
+# Additional Experience and Awards

 - Instructor (2003-2005): Taught 2 full-credit computer science courses
 - Third Prize, Senior Design Project: Awarded 3rd prize for a synchronized calendar project out of 100 entries